Looking for places to stay in Zanzibar? Want a luxury resort by the beach? Read our review of sleek, stylish hotel Zuri and book here.

 Children are welcome and a babysitting service is available on request, however restaurants don’t open till 7.30 in the evening, and with little else to do except eat, sleep and swim, it’s geared more towards honeymooners than families.

-Take time to find out more about the island by practising Swahili with Revocatus in the restaurant, having impromptu history lessons with Is’haka by the pool, or taking tree-climbing tips from Adam in the spice garden.
+Take time to find out more about the island by practising Swahili with Revocatus in the restaurant, or having impromptu history lessons with Is’haka by the pool.

 Words and photographs by Ellie Edwards, June 2019